MrCarb0n/killgmsfont/README.md

 # Kill GMS Font :skull:

-[Google Mobile Services][1] a.k.a GMS has internal [Font Api Service][2] which is provide fonts among [Google Apps][3] and others too.
-Here [KillGMSFont][4] do revoke GMS's font service while boot time to ensure [Google Apps][3] to rely on system provided or custom installed font.
+[Google Mobile Services][1] a.k.a GMS has an internal [Font API Service][2] that provides fonts for [Google Apps][3] and others too.
+Here, [KillGMSFont][4] revokes GMS's font service during boot time to ensure [Google Apps][3] rely on system-provided or custom installed fonts.

-> *Many app's user interfaces rely on in-built shipped custom font, they won't be effective
+> *Many app interfaces rely on in-built shipped custom fonts; they won't be affected
 > by KillGMSFont.
-Instead ask the app developer to use [GMS's Font Provider][2] service or
+Instead, ask the app developer to use [GMS's Font Provider][2] service or
 > system font.*

 ### Download

-> *[KillGMSFont][4] have came in two different variant, 1st one is universal magisk module,
+> *[KillGMSFont][4] comes in two variants: the first is a universal Magisk module,
-> fitted w/o any font mod/tweak and 2nd one is as [OMF][10]'s extension.
+> fitted without any font mod/tweak, and the second is an [OMF][10] extension.
 Download your
-> desired variant down below.*
+> desired variant below.*

 - [Magisk Module][5]
-> *just download and flash through Magisk app as regular installation.*
+> *Just download and flash through the Magisk app as a regular installation.*
 - [OMF Extension][6]
-> *extract zip to `OhMyFont` folder at internal storage before installing OMF or OFM template
+> *Extract the zip to the `OhMyFont` folder in internal storage before installing OMF or OFM template
-> based module.*
+> based modules.*

 ### Requirements
 - [Magisk v20.4+][7]